njschroeder/Greg/Information/Ideas.md

 ## To Do
 - How to make a discord bot check a user's role

-# Improving Tic-Tac-Toe
+# Improving Tic-Tac-Toe - IN PROGRESS
 Watch tutorials on how to draw a box where tic-tac-toe is inside and how to use emojis as moves
 ## To Do
 - watch youtube tutorials

-# Reading discord.py docs
+# Reading discord.py docs - IN PROGRESS
 The title says it all
 - read discord.py docs to get more ideas